Cezary-Nakielski/Project-Four-Forumbus/README.md

 ### Interface design

-Placement of elements throughout the website needs to make it easy to access, understand, and use in order to maximise usability and user experience.
+Placement of elements throughout the website needs to make it easy to access, understand, and use in order to maximize usability and user experience.

 ### Wireframes